Competitor

 ♟️ Types of Competitor Strategies

-- Restriction of Movement: Limiting a competitor's strategic options by securing key resources, channels, partnerships, or by creating dependencies that constrain their ability to maneuver.
+- Restriction of Movement: Limit rival options by controlling key resources, channels, or dependencies.

 Comparison of Competitor Strategies